notjosh/NTJBilateralCIFilter/README.md

 Library Usage
 =============

 Inside of the project is the class `NTJBilateralCIFilter`.
 It extends `CIFilter`, so feel free to use it in other projects like you would any other `CIFilter`.
-Or take a look at `NTJBilateralFilterRunner` for some ideas on how to load content in.
+Or take a look at `NTJBilateralFilterRunner` in the demo app for some ideas on how to load content in.

-Also, you'll need to bring `NTJBilateralCIFilter.cikernel` into your project.
+If you're manually including the code into your project, make sure to also bring `NTJBilateralCIFilter.cikernel` into your project.

 The three parameters are: